SamuelGasc/Captcha-Generator/README.md

 An example of captcha's use is available in the "test" directory.

-Enjoy ! and may the force be with you.
+Enjoy, and may the force be with you !